Eating clean may make you afraid of the word "fat".

 Don't be afraid of other types of fat, as they can be very beneficial to a diet and can even aid in weight loss.

-Paul Salter, MS, RD, LD, CSCS otherwise known as The Nutrition Tactician, also works as a Nutrition Editor for Bodybuilding.com, Sports Nutrition Consultant for Renaissance Periodization and Sports Dietitian & Performance Consultant.
+Paul Salter, MS, RD, LD, CSCS otherwise known as The Nutrition Tactician, also works as a Nutrition Editor for Bodybuilding.com, one of the RD resources for Trifecta, Sports Nutrition Consultant for Renaissance Periodization and Sports Dietitian & Performance Consultant.
 He shares his professional knowledge regarding the topic of dietary fat, using his extensive experience in the health/fitness industry:

 "When trying to rid body fat, you shouldn’t rid dietary fat.
 Fat is essential.
 It plays a necessary role in hormone production and cognitive function, it serves as the structure of cell walls, plays an integral role in cell signaling and communication, and works to cushion organs and joints.
 It also helps to absorb the fat-soluble vitamins (A, D, E, and K).
 And did I mention it tastes phenomenal?
 But given that it has a grossly high caloric density (9 calories per gram), it’s often cut drastically when one is attempting to lose body fat.

 This can prove to be detrimental, especially when following a very-low fat diet, which is defined by eating less than 15 percent of total calories from fat.
 This equates to eating less than 25 grams of fat per day when following a 1,500 calorie per day diet.

 The short-term impact of a very-low fat approach include an increase in blood triglyceride levels, and decrease in HDL (“good”) cholesterol levels .
 Furthermore, there’s an accompanying decrease in testosterone, and disruption, or even, complete cessation in a woman’s menstrual cycle.